OkomoJacob/RSpatial/README.md

-Some small stuff in R peogramming Language
+Some small stuff in R Statistical Language